CHIPS Articles: U.S. Navy History and Week in Review

 U.S. Navy History and Week in Review

-10 events you may have missed this past week in the Navy
+News you may have missed in America’s Navy this past week

 By Navy News Service

 April 28, 2017

 Navy to Christen Submarine Indiana — The Navy will christen its newest Virginia-class fast attack submarine, the future USS Indiana (SSN 789), during an 11 a.m.
 EDT ceremony Saturday, April 29, at Huntington Ingalls Shipyard in Newport News, Virginia.
 Vice President Mike Pence, who previously served as the 50th governor of Indiana, will deliver the ceremony's principal address.
 Diane Donald, wife of retired Adm.
 Kirkland H. Donald, director of Naval Nuclear Propulsion from 2004 to 2012, is serving as the ship's sponsor.